zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/lab-reset/lab-reset.md

 ........

-*Estimated Lab Time*:  n minutes
+*Estimated Lab Time*:  15 minutes

 ### Objective:

-In this lab we will demostrate how to ***RESET*** the deployments, which will remove the deployments and any Extracts, Replicats and Distribution Paths that are under those deployments.
+In this lab we will demonstrate how to ***RESET*** the deployments, which will remove the deployments and any Extracts, Replicats and Distribution Paths that are under those deployments.
 If needed there is a second step to recreate the deployments.
 This will not create any Extracts, Replicats or Distribution Paths.
 Also, if needed there is a third step to refresh the databases.